bravosierra99/Obsidian-Wine-Collection/Step-by-step.md

 .
 <br/><br/>

-Additionally you can add a star rating, which is very nice for the card view, we will set up in a moment.
+Additionally you can add a star rating, which is very nice for the card view, which we will set up in a moment.

 <img width="370" height="473" alt="grafik" src="https://github.com/user-attachments/assets/834025d7-556a-4558-a7cf-43d0070567a7" />
 .